goozbach/resume/resume-source.md

 * Automating and scripting system administration tasks using Bash, Python, cron and at.

-    + Writing [Bash libraries][] for ease of [systems scripting].
+    + Authored open source [Bash libraries][] and [Bash scripts][] for ease of scripting tasks such as creating VM templates, managing Cobbler profiles, and other systems tasks.

-* Developing Linux systems administration training courses for The Linux Foundation using LaTeX, ConTeX and Docbook.
+* Developing Linux systems administration training courses for customers such as The Linux Foundation using LaTeX, ConTeX and Docbook.

     + Course topics include [Linux Automation][], and [Linux Network Management][].